mazzottidr/RNAseq_pipeline_NGS2013/README.md

 MSU NGS2013 Summer Course

+This pipeline aligns paired end reads to a reference transcriptome using bwa-0.7.5a, creates SAM and BAM files, counts the mapped reads and creates as a final output the file "bwa_transcriptome_counts.txt" ready to use as input file in edgeR.
+A .fasta file for the unmapped reads is also created for each sample in case you want to blast then against any other reference database.

 Please run each command replacing the <   > parts with your files or paths to files

 Feel free to look inside each shell script to figure out what they are doing!